This method will change the way you write advocacy messaging

 They backed up their demands by providing comprehensive information on COVID-19 and its impacts on patients and nurses alike on their website.
 This ensures any visitors will be able to quickly ascertain the reasoning behind the VNA’s agenda and learn how they can further support the cause by sharing informational resources on social media.

 2020 taught many advocacy groups that unexpected challenges and crises that can dramatically impact your field do happen.
-While no advocacy leader can be expected to have contingency plans for every emergency, ensure your organization does have protocol for continuing to advocate and respond to new challenges in more difficult times.
+While no advocacy leader can be expected to have contingency plans for every emergency, ensure your organization does have a protocol for continuing to advocate and respond to new challenges in more difficult times.

 The Richmond Association of Realtors (RAR) is a local Richmond trade association dedicated to advancing real estate legislation.
 With over 4,500 members, their team had trouble matching each individual to the right elected official until they invested in geo-targeting software.